 - Represented former officer of national consulting firm in dismissal of shareholder derivative claims in federal court against corporation’s officers and directors.
 Oakland County Employees’ Retirement System v.
 Massaro, 772 F. Supp.
 2d 973 (N.D.
 Ill.
 2011); Oakland County Employees’ Retirement System v.
 Massaro, 736 F. Supp.
 2d 1181 (N.D.
 Ill.
 2010).

-- Represented Big Four accounting firm in dismissal of “holder” claims asserted by former shareholders of a consumer finance company, as well affirmance of that dismissal on appeal.
+- Represented Big Four accounting firm in dismissal of “holder” claims asserted by former shareholders of a consumer finance company.
 Dloogatch v.
 Brincat, 396 Ill.
 App.
 3d 842 (Ill.
 App.
 2009).

 Class Action Litigation

-- Represented national companies in litigation arising out of federal and state consumer protection statutes, including the Telephone Consumer Protection Act.
-Experience includes representing companies in a variety of industries, including retail, telecommunications, online retailing, food and beverage, sports and fitness, and home appliances.
+- Represented national companies in litigation arising out of federal and state consumer protection statutes, including the Telephone Consumer Protection Act, Florida Deceptive and Unfair Trade Practices Act, Florida Electronic Mail Communications Act, and Fair Credit Reporting Act.
+Experience includes representing companies in a variety of industries, including retail, insurance, telecommunications, online retailing, food and beverage, sports and fitness, and home appliances.

 - Defeated class certification in national class action brought against sports and fitness company.
 See Powell v.
 YouFit Health Clubs, LLC, 2019 WL 926131 (S.D.
 Fla.
 Jan.
 14, 2019) (denying class certification); Powell v.
 YouFit Health Clubs, LLC, 2019 WL 926131 (S.D.
 Fla.
 Feb.
 22, 2019) (denying motion for reconsideration).